-- (iv)(b) Center managers and respective deans The principal faculty member has the respective dean verify and certify in writing that there has not been and is to be no input from anyone (e.g., university faculty) other than the center personnel and the company.
-If there is in fact or university students, as the case may be, and the client.
-If there is, in fact, such input, then any such waiver shall be ineffective as to intellectual property rights attributable to said input, and all intellectual property rights will be retained by the university. - (v) There are no deviations whatsoever from contracts, forms, or model forms expressly drafted by the office of general counsel for such center purposes. - (b) Ownership rights of university are not waived when: - (i) Reduction to practice of an invention is likely and some intellectual input is expected by center personnel. - (ii) The center manager is in doubt as to the limits of involvement of center personnel in the input to produce or process development that may be expected to be patentable. - (iii) Situations involving a subcontract, where the university is a subcontractor. - (iv) Any deviations from contracts, forms or model forms expressly drafted by the office of general counsel are utilized, in any of which instance the same shall be routed through normal, prior research grant and contract review procedures (including but not limited to the office of research services and sponsored programs and the office of general counsel). - (c) Execution of such agreements shall be on forms drafted or approved by the office of general counsel for that purpose, which forms cannot be modified whatsoever without the prior written approval of the vice president for research and the office of general counsel. - (10)(9) Guidelines for use of university research and service centers for economic development.

-(a) University research and service centers may expend funds and utilize lands, facilities, equipment, and the services of employees and students to benefit the people of the state of Ohio by creating or preserving jobs and employment opportunities or improving the economic development and welfare of the people of the state when all of the following factors are present:
+- reduction to practice of ideas and methodology resulting from significant intellectual input by university personnel in connection with the project. - (b) The principal faculty member has the respective dean verify and certify in writing that there has not been and is to be no input from anyone (e.g., university faculty) other than center personnel or university students, as the case may be, and the client.
+If there is, in fact, such input, then any such waiver shall be ineffective as to intellectual property rights attributable to said input, and all intellectual property rights will be retained by the university. - (c) Execution of such agreements shall be on forms drafted or approved by the office of general counsel for that purpose, which forms cannot be modified whatsoever without the prior written approval of the vice president for research and the office of general counsel. - (9) Guidelines for use of university research and service centers for economic development. - (a) University research and service centers may expend funds and utilize lands, facilities, equipment, and the services of employees and students to benefit the people of the state of Ohio by creating or preserving jobs and employment opportunities or improving the economic development and welfare of the people of the state when all of the following factors are present: - (i) There is reasonable assurance that the proposed use and/or activity would not interfere with or compromise the university's academic and research mission. - (ii) There is reasonable assurance that the proposed use and/or activity would not unfairly interfere with, displace or compete with any existing private or public entity's performance of the same or similar activity. - (iii) There is reasonable assurance that the proposed activity would result in revenues to the university which shall at least be sufficient to recoup any direct expenses to the university.
+Depending upon the extent of use and/or activity, as determined by the controller of the university, the revenues established for any use and/or activity may include a factor to recover all or a portion of the university's actual or potential indirect costs, including but not limited to any unrelated business income tax liability.

-- (i) There is reasonable assurance that the proposed use and/or activity would not interfere with or compromise the university's academic and research mission. - (ii) There is reasonable assurance that the proposed use and/or activity would not unfairly interfere with, displace or compete with any existing private or public entity's performance of the same or similar activity. - (iii) There is reasonable assurance that the proposed activity would result in revenues to the university which shall at least be sufficient to recoup any direct expenses to the university.
-Depending upon the extent of use and/or activity, as determined by the controller of the university, the revenues established for any use and/or activity may include a factor to recover all or a portion of the university's actual or potential indirect costs, including but not limited to any unrelated business income tax liability. - (iv) There is reasonable assurance that the activity to be undertaken will allow public or private entities or enterprises the opportunity to compete more effectively in the marketplace and/or fulfill needs which that are being inadequately met by the private market. - (v) There is a reasonable assurance that the proposed use and/or activity is incidental to a viable academic program.
+(iv) There is reasonable assurance that the activity to be undertaken will allow public or private entities or enterprises the opportunity to compete more effectively in the marketplace and/or fulfill needs that are being inadequately met by the private market.

+- (v) There is a reasonable assurance that the proposed use and/or activity is incidental to a viable academic program.
 All such use and/or activity shall contain substantial and appropriate academic content consistent with the university's academic and research mission. - (vi) All contracts regarding the proposed activity must receive prior written approval as to legal form and sufficiency by the office of general counsel.
 All such contracts shall contain provisions for liability insurance naming the university as an insured, indemnity by the agency or person seeking the research or service, or some other measure reasonably appropriate to minimize any university liability.
-Center managers shall forward these agreements, after

-- respective decanal approval and legal review, to the associate vice president for research and director of technology transfer for signature. - (b) Academic deans for the college in which the respective centers are located, shall assure that the requirements are met before approving any such use and/or activity. - (11) Guidelines of the university of Akron for signature authority and limited patent waiver in testing services agreements. - (a) The vice president for research and dean of the graduate school, and the director of research services and sponsored programs, upon first obtaining delegated contract signature authority from the president, are authorized to execute agreements for testing and waive university of Akron intellectual property and patent rights under guidelines set forth in this rule.
-Execution of such agreement shall be on forms drafted by the office of general counsel for that purpose, which forms cannot be modified whatsoever without the prior written approval of the office of general counsel. - (b) These agreements, which provide for this limited waiver, are intended to only encompass testing of materials or proprietary information of others where there is no intellectual property or input from the university. - (c) The following procedures and requirements shall be followed before any testing agreements are executed: - (i) Upon first obtaining written recommendation of the appropriate department chair/institute director and dean, the proposed testing agreements shall be forwarded to the senior vice president and provost and president for approval. - (ii) Approval may be granted and such testing agreements may be signed, waiving university ownership rights, only when it is reasonably demonstrated that: - (a) Well established and accepted technical procedures, e.g., astm methodology, are expected to be used in conducting client's project, or all work is expected to be directed by client company personnel with the only intellectual input expected of university students at a level that would not support a patent.

-(b) There is expected to be no development of new materials, processing methods or reduction to practice of ideas and methodology resulting from significant intellectual input by university personnel.

-- (c) The principal faculty member has the respective dean verify and certify in writing that there has not been and is to be no input from anyone (e.g., university faculty) other than university students and the client.
-If there is, in fact, such input, then any such waiver shall be ineffective as to intellectual property rights attributable to said input; and all intellectual property rights will be retained by the university. - (d) There are no deviations whatsoever from contracts, forms or model forms expressly drafted by the office of general counsel for such center purposes.
+Center managers shall forward these agreements, after respective decanal approval and legal review, to the associate vice president for research and director of technology transfer for signature. - (b) Academic deans for the college in which the respective centers are located, shall assure that the requirements are met before approving any such use and/or activity.

-Effective: June 15, 2002
+Effective: June 29, 2002